 Several brand name drugs, including Invokana, are now being closely monitored by the US Food & Drug Administration, which has already added a prominent warning to the drugs’ labeling about the risk of ketoacidosis, a severe medical condition involving elevated blood acid levels.

-At least 2 Invokana lawsuits have already been filed, in Alabama and Pennsylvania, by Invokana patients who say they suffered diabetic ketoacidosis shortly after being prescribed the drug.
+Several Invokana lawsuits have already been filed, 2 of the first in Alabama and Pennsylvania, by Invokana patients who say they suffered diabetic ketoacidosis shortly after being prescribed the drug.

-While no lawsuits have been filed in relation to other SGLT2 inhibitors, drugs like Invokamet, Farxiga and Jardiance, all of these products present an increased risk of ketacidosis, according to the FDA.
-In coming months, it’s likely that patients will begin to file lawsuits involving these additional SGLT2 inhibitors.
+Other SGLT2 inhibitors, drugs like Invokamet, Farxiga and Jardiance, all present an increased risk of ketoacidosis, according to the FDA.
+In coming months, it’s likely that more patients will begin to file lawsuits involving these additional SGLT2 inhibitors.

 Most if not all drugs carry the risk of unintended side effects.
 Our infographic below details some of the reported side effects and references their research source.